CollectionBuilder/cb-docs/docs/advanced/language.md

 </p>
 ```

-Find the word “Contents”, and change it to a word of your choice.
+Find the word "Contents", and change it to a word of your choice.
 You can also delete this nav menu completely by deleting the following line of code from the file about.md in the pages folder:

 ```
 {% raw %}{% include feature/nav-menu.html sections="About the Collection;About the About Page" %}{% endraw %}